prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_10/notes.md

 e Describe company actions that affect the company’s shares outstanding.

 1 INTRODUCTION
+2 FEATURES OF EQUITY SECURITIES - Done.
-2 FEATURES OF EQUITY SECURITIES - In Progress.
+3 TYPES OF EQUITY SECURITIES - In Progress.